David-Worboys/Black-DVD-Archiver/README.md

-# The Black DVD Archiver — βeta 1.0 Release
+# The Black DVD Archiver — βeta 2.0 Release
-### Author: David Worboys 2023-09-01
+### Author: David Worboys 2023-10-01
 The Black DVD Archiver is an application that will place user selected video files on a DVD and the source files in an archive location specified by the user.

+The archive files are split into 25 GB or 4 GB folders, so that they can be burnt off to optical disk for backup.
+A sha256 checksum file is associated with each source video file to allow users to verify future data integrity of the video source files.

 ## Why Black?
 Henry Ford is reputed to have said "...You can have any colour you like as long as it is black..." likewise, you can have